 Sarah enjoys reading, baking, spending time with family, and learning all she can about history.

 Katie holds a BA in English Literature from Furman University in Greenville, SC, where she continues to serve as a class agent, providing volunteer solicitation work for the school’s annual fund.
-Katie and her husband Clay have two children: Mary Boyce (TGS class of 2024) and Ellie Closs (a very-much-in-the-future Geneva student).
+Katie and her husband Clay have two children: Mary Boyce (TGS Class of 2024) and Ellie Closs (TGS Class of 33).

 Nick DeGroot has been part of the TGS faculty since 2008.
 He teaches the language and literature of the ancient Greeks and Romans in the rhetoric school and leads Geneva’s chapter of the Junior Classical League (JCL).
-He earned his MA in Greek & Latin literature from the Florida State University, where he came to love especially Homer and Vergil.
-Prior to his time at FSU he earned his BA at Milligan College in east Tennessee.
+He earned his MA in Greek & Latin literature from the Florida State University, where he came to love especially Homer and Virgil.
+Prior to his time at FSU, he earned his BA at Milligan College in eastern Tennessee.
 Outside of school he enjoys spending time at the beach with his family, reading the Classics, and dabbling in woodworking and mechanical work.

 Bob has enjoyed a lifetime in baseball as both a player and a coach.
-He played at Palm Beach Atlantic University and won the team’s “Rookie of the Year” award, and also played at the College of Boca Raton.
+He played at Palm Beach Atlantic University, winning the team’s “Rookie of the Year” award, and at the College of Boca Raton.
 Bob has played in and managed a national semi-professional team and led them to the league’s World Series several times.

 Although she loves traveling the globe in search of more beauty to photograph, Alison’s favorite spot is sitting on a porch with her husband Brett and two children, William and Hadley June.
-They are some of her favorite subjects to document as they grow.
+Her children are some of her favorite subjects to document as they grow.